Donders-Institute/bidscoin/README.rst

 How to contribute
 -----------------

 Are you a Python programmer with an interest in BIDS who knows about GE and/or Philips data?
 Are you experienced with parsing stimulus presentation log-files?
 Or do you have ideas to improve BIDScoin or its documentation?
 Have you come across bugs?
-In any case, you are more than welcome to provide feedback and to `contribute <https://github.com/Donders-Institute/bidscoin/blob/master/CONTRIBUTING.rst>`__ to this project.
+In any case, you are more than welcome to provide feedback and to `contribute to this project <https://github.com/Donders-Institute/bidscoin/blob/master/CONTRIBUTING.rst>`__.

 .. |PyPI version| image:: https://img.shields.io/pypi/v/bidscoin?color=success
    :target: https://pypi.org/project/bidscoin